akihoni/mol-cycle-gan/README.md

+# Modification
+I would like to modify the model for adapting the molecular generation task.

+Mainly by tuning the generator by reinforcement learning.

 # Mol-CycleGAN - a generative model for molecular optimization
 Official implementation of Mol-CycleGAN for molecular optimization.

 Keras CycleGan implementation is based on <a href="https://github.com/tjwei/GANotebooks">[tjwei/GANotebooks]</a>.

-## modification
-I would like to modify the model for adapting the molecular generation task.

-Mainly by tuning the generator by reinforcement learning.

 ## Requirements
 We highly recommend to use conda for package management -- the `environment.yml` file is provided.